2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 Being able to abstract a concept, removing the necessity to know the internal workings of the code that is used, is fundamental to be able to write solid and maintainable code, because implementations change, but interfaces rarely do.

-Making classes work together with interfaces allows you to modify and optimize your code without having each edit snowball into a flurry of compiler (or interpreter) errors.
+Making classes work together with interfaces allows you to modify and optimise your code without having each edit snowball into a flurry of compiler (or interpreter) errors.
 For instance: a rectangle class exposes in its interface a method `getArea()` - you don't need to know how to calculate the area, you just call that method and know it will return the area of the rectangle.

 The concept of keeping the internal workings of a class is called *Information Hiding*.

 ### Inheritance and Polymorphism

-One of the biggest aspects of OOP is **inheritance**: you can create other classes based on a so-called "base class", allowing for extendability of your software.
+One of the biggest aspects of O.O.P. is **inheritance**: you can create other classes based on a so-called "base class", allowing for extensibility of your software.

 You can create a "Person" class, with a name, surname and age as fields, and by inheriting from the "Person" class you can create a "Student" class, which has all the fields from Person, plus the "clubs" and "grade" fields.

 This allows to create a "tree of classes" that represents part of your software.

-From inheritance, OOP presents a concept called **Polymorphism** (From "Poly" - Many, "Morph" - Shape), where you can use the base class to represent the entire class tree, allowing for substitution.
+From inheritance, O.O.P. presents a concept called **Polymorphism** (From "Poly" - Many, "Morph" - Shape), where you can use the base class to represent the entire class tree, allowing for substitution.

 In our "Person-Student" example, you could use a pointer to either a Person or a Student for the sake of getting their first name.